hmrc/sbt-bobby/README.md

 Bobby is an SBT plugin that prevents outdated dependencies and plugins from being used by your project.

 #Background
-It can be hard to ensure that distributed teams upgrade to the latest version of a dependency.
-This is a problem when there are security fixes or other reasons to require a library to be upgraded.

-Bobby provides the capability to fail builds which have outdated dependencies.
+It can be hard to ensure that distributed teams do not use versions of dependencies that may contain bugs or security flaws.
+Bobby provides the capability to fail builds which reference such outdated dependencies.

 Ideally communications will be in place to ensure updates happen but Bobby acts as a safety net of last resort.

 Bobby also checks your projects' dependency versions against the latest available.